m4-k131/tf2_TileLayer/README.md

 Arguments:

-n: Number of vertial and horizontal tiles.
+n: Number of vertical and horizontal tiles.
 Input.shape[1] and Input.shape[2] (height & width) must be divisible by n to work proberly.